lindavilla/Katalog/README.md

 **Profile** - As a user I can edit my profile bio

-**Images** - As a user I want to upload images and add a date, description, theme, and creator.

-**Images_requirements** - As a user uploading an image, I can see that the image upload, date and description will be required fields

-**Image_upload** - As a user I can see a confirmation that the image has been uploaded successfully

 **Content Management** - As a user I can update the description of each post

 **Content Management** - As a user I can not update the date of each post